Mehmet Ağar

-Mehmet Kemal Ağar (born on 30 October 1951) is a Turkish former police chief, politician, government minister and leader of the Democratic Party.
+Mehmet Kemal Ağar (born 30 October 1951) is a Turkish former police chief, politician, government minister and leader of the Democratic Party.
 He was a police officer who rose to General Director of the General Directorate of Security (effectively national police chief), serving from 1993 to 1995, before entering parliament and serving as a government minister in 1996.
 Under his reign a close relationship developed between the deep state in Turkey, the Grey Wolves, and the Turkish mafia.
 It took 15 years until he was tried and sentenced for criminal activities relating to the 1996 Susurluk scandal; he was incarcerated in April 2012 but already released on probation in April 2013.

 From 2018-2021 he managed the luxury marina "Yalikavak Marina" near Bodrum, but was forced to resign after mafia boss Sedat Peker blew the whistle with his 2021 videos.

 Background and personal life

 Mehmet Ağar was born on October 30, 1951, at the state president's official residence Çankaya Köşkü in Ankara, where his father was serving as security.
 During his youth, he toured several places across the country due to his father's position as police chief.

 He began his high school education in Ankara, continued in Haydarpaşa High School in Istanbul finishing in 1968.
 He studied finance in the School of Political Science at the University of Ankara on scholarship from the Turkish General Directorate of Security.
 Graduated in 1972, Mehmet Ağar became a police officer.

 Mehmet Ağar, married in 1974 Emel Ağar.
 The couple has a son Tolga and a daughter Yasemin.